NForza/Cyrus/README.md

 ### Events and Event Handlers

 Events and their handlers are structured similarly to commands and queries.
-Events inform for other parts of the solution of these changes.
+Events inform for other parts of the solution of changes.

 ```csharp
 [Event]